 CDL 120.
 CDL RANGE & YARD SKILLS.
 (3)

-Yard skills focuses developing the skills needed to successfully maneuver a tractor trailer.
-These are comprised primarily of backing skills and replicate what it would be like to back into a customer’s loading dock, as well as other maneuvers.
+Yard skills focus on developing the skills needed to successfully maneuver a tractor-trailer.
+These are primarily comprised of backing skills and replicate what it would be like to back into a customer’s loading dock, as well as other maneuvers.
 These skills are also necessary for passing the NM CDL skills test.

 CDL 121.
 ENDORSEMENT TRAINING (3)